maartenparmentier/ziggu-exercise/README.md

 I created a basic rails app with `rails new vue-pagination-exercise -d=postgresql --api`

 I added the following gems:
-- `annotate` to get models schemas
+- `annotate` to get model schemas
 - `faker` to easily create dummy data
 - `kaminari` for pagination.
 It's what I am used to, there's no other reason why I used this gem.
 - `active_model_serializers` for api responses.
-It's what I use for over 5 years.
+It's what I have used for over 5 years.
 I like sending the pagination data inside `meta`

-I uncommented and installed the default `rack-cors` gem, in order to fix be able to load data in the frontend without having CORS issues.
+I uncommented and installed the default `rack-cors` gem, in order to be able to load data in the frontend without having CORS issues.
 For this example I only allowed the default urls Vue gives us.

 ## Frontend